KKOA/dickies-tech-test/php/README.md

 - The date format for both the salary payment date and bonus payment date
 - User can specify the name of the output file
 - Return records for all months of the current year
+- Bonuses run from February to January the following year.
+E.g. February 2018 - January 2019

 ## Requirements